 Icon provides advice on training and CPD and has a directory of short courses and events.
 There may be grants available to support training and CPD.
 They also have a specialist group for conservators working with furniture and wooden objects.

 There is no set progression route for most furniture restorers and conservators.
 However, experienced conservators and restorers working in a business, museum or heritage environment may progress to a supervisory, management or training role.

 Many experienced furniture conservators and restorers go on to set up their own businesses or work on a consultancy basis for museums and stately homes.

 Initially, you may find attracting customers a challenge as it takes time to establish a reputation and build up a client base.
 It may be worthwhile working for a private company first and developing experience in dealing with customers, as well as building up useful contacts.

-Generally, there is little mobility within the industry, as furniture conservators and restorers tend to stay in one job for a number of years.
-This may slow down career progression.
+Generally, there is little mobility within the industry, which may slow down career progression.

 Becoming more specialised and gaining expert status can help you progress, and taking on a consultancy role is possible.
 There may also be opportunities to teach in further or adult education colleges or at higher education institutions.